vega/datalib/README.md

 Datalib provides a set of utilities for working with data.
 These include:

-- Loading and parsing data files (e.g., JSON, TopoJSON, CSV, TSV)
+- Loading and parsing data files (JSON, TopoJSON, CSV, TSV).
-- Summary statistics (e.g., mean, stdev, median, histograms, etc)
+- Summary statistics (mean, deviation, median, correlation, histograms, etc)
-- Group-by aggregation queries, including streaming data support
+- Group-by aggregation queries, including streaming data support.
-- Data-driven string templates with expressive formatting filters
+- Data-driven string templates with expressive formatting filters.
-- Utilities for working with JavaScript objects and arrays
+- Utilities for working with JavaScript functions, objects and arrays.

 Datalib can be used both server-side and client-side.
 For use in node.js, simply `npm install datalib` or include datalib as a dependency in your package.json file.
 For use on the client, install datalib via `bower install datalib` or include datalib.min.js on your web page.
 The minified JS file is built using browserify (see below for details).